sakur-github/betapetbot-frontend/README.md

 # Frontend to betapetbot.

-This repo includes a (submodule)[https://github.com/sakur-github/betapetbot-shared] with shared code between frontend and backend.
+This repo includes a [submodule](https://github.com/sakur-github/betapetbot-shared] with shared code between frontend and backend.)

 # Pull all changes in the repo including changes in the submodules